Claims for the fourth grant closed on 1st June 2021. A 5th and final grant will be open to claims from late July.

 If your income falls, discuss a mortgage holiday with your bank.
 It is important to note that the sum owed remains and the mortgage continues to accrue interest during this period.

-With the final application dates for support under the Coronavirus Business Interruption and Bounce Back Loan Schemes being 31st March 2021, eligible UK businesses will welcome the announcement in the Budget of a new Recovery Loan Scheme (RLS).
+The final application date for support under the Bounce Back Loan Scheme was 31st March 2021, and after that date a new Recovery Loan Scheme (RLS) became available

 UK businesses of any size can apply for loans or overdrafts from £25,000 to a maximum of £10 million until the end of this year.
 Invoice and asset finance will also be made available to provide finance worth between £1,000 and £10 million.